andrewkof/Cumulant-GAN/README.md

 ![Alt-txt](gifs/tmm6/KLD_contour.gif)|![Alt-txt](gifs/tmm6/rKLD_contour.gif)|![Alt-txt](gifs/tmm6/Wasserstein_contour.gif) |![Alt-txt](gifs/tmm6/Hellinger_contour.gif)

 # Swiss roll
 ### The Swiss-roll dataset is a challenging example due to its complex manifold structure.
-Therefore the number of iterations required for training is increased by one order of magnitude (100k Iterations
+Therefore the number of iterations required for training is increased by one order of magnitude.